Arkaeriit/math-parse/README.md

 A robust and polyvalent library to parse or compute of a math expressions.

 Math-Parse has been made with robustness in mind.
 Unlike other Rust math parsing library, Math-Parse can handle arbitrary big input without stack overflow.
-A lot of case have been put to ensure that the program can never panic, instead, errors are reported using a custom error type.
+A lot of care have been put to ensure that the program can never panic, instead, errors are reported using a custom error type.

 ## Example of use